dannypsnl-fork/kube/README.md

 ### Using

-This is a one header library(at least for now).

-Just put the `./bazel-kube/lib/`(run `make build` to get) directory into search path and write:
+Put the `./lib/`(run `make build` to get) directory into search path and write:
 ```
 #include "kube.hpp"
 ```

+Then you have to link object file `./lib/kube_wrap.a` into your binary.

 ### Develop